EvokeMadness/yacht-dice/rules/rules.md

 # Scoring

-- Aces - Sixes: The sum of each die matching the category. e.g. One dot on one die = one point, This score is linked to the Aces category.
-Two dots on one die = two points, This score is linked to the Deuces category.
+- Aces - Sixes: The sum of each die matching the category. e.g. One dot on one die = one point; this score is linked to the Aces category.
+Two dots on one die = two points; this score is linked to the Deuces category.
 Other dice not matching the category are discarded, or have no value.

 	- Once the player has completed all Aces - Sixes categories, the total for these categories is recorded in the Subtotal category.
 If the player's subtotal is equal to or greater than 63, the scorekeeper awards the player 35 points before the next player's turn.
 This is recorded in the '+ 35 Bonus' category.
 If the player's subtotal does not exceed 63 points, the scorekeeper will write a zero for this category.